 Each chain and cable should be somewhat taught, but not over-tightened.
 Check how much sideways free play you have in the chains where the cable meets the swage (example above).
-Anything from 2 to 3mm in sideways play is about right for the front chain, 3-4mm for the rear chain.
-Any less and they are probably too tight, any more and they are probably too loose.
+Anything from 3 to 4mm in sideways play is about right for the front chain, 4-5mm for the rear chain and idle cable.
 Adjust fin tension by turning the 1/4" nylock nuts that secure the chains and to the drum.
 If a particular chain or cable tends to become loose on a recurring basis, the 1/4" nylock nuts securing them might need to be replaced.